After abusing alcohol for a period of months or years, your body becomes dependent on it.

 Treatment for Withdrawal

-As a person withdraws from alcohol, they go through a detox process.
+As alcohol leaves a person’s body, they experience withdrawal symptoms.
 During this time, the body tries to rid itself of toxins.
 It does this through vomiting and sweating.

 As the body loses all these fluids, it’s important to keep hydrated.
 That’s why it can be safer to withdraw in a controlled, monitored setting.
 That’s especially true if the person is vomiting so much they can’t hold down fluids.